WITS-MD/join-our-team/README.md

  * Have the self-discipline required to contribute clean, simple and maintainable code.
  * Recognize that asking questions is a strength, not a weakness.
  * Love getting stuff done and having fun while doing it.
+ * Willing to uphold our company mission and values through accountability, innovation, integrity, quality, and teamwork.

 ## About ImageMover